Skip to main content

 • Midnight feast: Traditional foods for all attendees

 Modern Ngoomar celebrations in urban areas often feature DJ services (D5,000-D15,000), Western music alongside traditional performances, and social media documentation.
-However, 72% of families maintain at least 2-3 traditional elements within contemporary celebrations.
+However, many families maintain at least 2-3 traditional elements within contemporary celebrations.

 Wedding Ceremonies in The Gambia